aspose-tasks/Aspose.Tasks-API-References/english/java/com.aspose.tasks/calendar/_index.md

 ```

-Calculates previous working date end from the specified date.
+Calculates the end of the previous working date from the specified date.

 **Parameters:**
 | Parameter | Type | Description |